Thomas Igloi: Career

 For his Henry Wood Promenade Concert debut in 1974 he played the Elgar cello concerto, with Sir Charles Groves, and the Royal Liverpool Philharmonic Orchestra.
 He appeared at numerous important Festivals, one which gave him particular pleasure was the Marlboro Festival, U.S., under the direction of Rudolf Serkin.
 At the Bath and English Bach Festivals he played chamber music with Alan Civil, Clifford Curzon, Leon Goossens, Heinz Holliger and Yehudi Menuhin.
 The recording of the Schubert String Quintet with the Alberni Quartet (CRD 1018) was nominated for a Grammy for best chamber music performance in 1976.

 The commercial recordings (playing his 1762 Joseph Gagliano instrument), with his regular pianist Clifford Benson of the two Faure sonatas (CRD 1016) and the Britten Cello Sonata for an Open University Project (A304OU16), offer rare reminders of his artistry.
 Thus, before he had reached the age of 30, Thomas Igloi had already made a significant contribution to the international musical life.
 He had well covered all the accepted criteria for an established British concert artist having played in the principal concert halls and with the leading conductors and orchestras.

 His broad repertory included the most popular concertos, but also embraced pieces by Lennox Berkeley, Frank Bridge and Wilfred Josephs.
 In January 1975, he premiered Naresh Sohal's 'Dhyan I' for 'cello and orchestra with the BBC Symphony Orchestra conducted by David Atherton at The Round House, London.
 In 1975 he gave the first performance of the cello concerto by Arnold Cooke with the BBC Symphony Orchestra under Sir Charles Groves at the 81st season of Proms.

+Death

 Apparently in excellent health, he died of heart failure in his sleep at his home in Croydon on 17 April 1976.
 Several of his close associates performed tribute concerts during the following months.

-The most telling tribute is that he and his playing were admired throughout the music profession – not least by other cellists.
-Thomas Igloi had assuredly established himself as the most outstanding cellist of his generation.